rafalpienkowski/busgopher/README.md

 ### CLI

-The CLi mode is dedicated to run fast the tool without UI.
+The CLI mode is dedicated to run fast the tool without UI.
 To use CLI mode run busgopher with arguments that will specify: connection, destination and message.
 Connection, destination and message are selected by providing their name.

 ```sh
 ./busgopher --msg="test-message" --conn="demo" --dest="test-queue"